Exiv2/exiv2/git_guidelines.md

   so that changes can be only included via reviewed pull requests.
 New releases are made by tagging a specific commit on `master`.

-- Releases are tagged with a tag of the form `v$major.$minor`.
-The tag is not changed when changes are backported.
+- Releases are tagged with a tag of the form `$major.$minor`.
+The tag MUST NOT be not changed when changes are backported.

-- For each release a branch of the form `$major.$minor` should be created to store backported changes.
-It should be branched of from `master` at the commit which was tagged with `v$major.$minor`.
+- For each release a branch of the form `$major.$minor-maintenance` SHOULD be created to store backported changes.
+It should be branched of from `master` at the commit which was tagged with `$major.$minor`.

-- All other branches are development branches for pull requests, experiments, etc. They should be deleted once the pull request got merged or the branch is no longer useful.
+- All other branches are development branches for pull requests, experiments, etc. They SHOULD be deleted once the pull request got merged or the branch is no longer useful.

-- Exiv2 team members can create branches for pull requests in the main repository if they want to collaborate with others (e.g. for big changes that require a lot of work).
-No one should not `push --force` in these branches without coordinating with others and should only `push --force-with-lease`.
+- Exiv2 team members SHOULD create branches for pull requests in the main repository (so that GitLab CI will run on these branches).
+No one SHOULD not `push --force` in these branches without coordinating with others and should only `push --force-with-lease`.

-  When only one person will work on a pull request, then the branch can be created in their personal fork or in the main repository (note that branches in the main repository provide an automatic continuous integration).

 ## Backporting changes